Camille Cosby Divorce Rumors Won’t Go Away As Husband’s Sentencing Looms

 “She wanted a divorce, but he begged her to stay!”

-According to Radar Online, Camille Cosby has been coping with her alleged marital problems by regularly “diving” into the Cosbys’ Olympic-sized pool in their Massachusetts home, gathering with female friends for emotional support and selling some of the couple’s assets to make up for legal expenses related to Bill Cosby’s sexual assault case.
-The publication’s sources suggested that Camille has already sold Bill’s private jet and is “in the process” of selling off her husband’s vintage car collection and the couple’s real estate holdings in California.
+According to Radar Online, Camille Cosby has been coping with her alleged martial problems by regularly “diving” into the Cosbys’ Olympic-sized pool in their Massachusetts home, gathering with female friends for emotional support, and selling some of the couple’s assets to make up for legal expenses related to Bill Cosby’s sexual assault case.
+The publication’s sources suggested that Camille has already sold Bill’s private jet, and is “in the process” of selling off her husband’s vintage car collection and the couple’s real estate holdings in California.

 According to Radar Online, Camille Cosby, 74, has left the couple's Pennsylvania mansion, leaving the fallen comedian "pleading with her to return."